ProvableHQ/welcome/documentation/aleo/07_tooling.md

 Follow these steps to toggle the `Aleo instructions` syntax highlighter.

 1. Open `Sublime Text`.
-2. From Preferences > Select Color Scheme... > LSP-leo
+2. From Settings > Select Color Scheme... > LSP-leo
+3. This will also allow you to see syntax highlighting for Aleo instructions.

 ## VSCode